pelectron/poly/README.md

 `POLY_HEADER_ONLY` can also be defined in your compile arguments instead of being hardcoded, usually by specifying `-DPOLY_HEADER_ONLY`.

-Alternatively, if building with [meson](https://mesonbuild.com/), this project can be added as a subproject.

 ### Compiled Library

 poly can also be compiled as a shared or static library.

 For that, compile `poly/lib.cpp` with `POLY_COMPILING_LIBRARY` defined.
+`POLY_DYN_LIB` must be defined when compiling a shared library version of poly.

+`POLY_COMPILING_LIBRARY` must only be defined when compiling the library, but not when using it. `POLY_DYN_LIB` must be defined both when compiling and using the shared library.

+### Meson

+Alternatively, if building with [meson](https://mesonbuild.com/), this project can be added as a subproject.

 ## A small sample